- Dermatophytosis in Dogs: What is Ringworm?

 Do your best to keep the infected area exposed to the open air, if possible, but if that poses more of a risk, then a clean bandage, wrap, or any sort of covering can help protect your dog's skin until the ringworm issue is fully healed.
 Also, another tip for treating dogs with ringworm is to treat other parts of the body that often come in contact with the infected region.
 For example, let's say the back of your dog's neck is the location of ringworm.

 Try to walk yourself through the motions your dog makes throughout the day and figure out what other parts of your dog's body touches the back of his or her neck daily.
 Your dog likely scratches the back of their neck with a back foot or front paw.
-Even if your dog's paws do not show signs of the presence of ringworm, they could potentially still have very miniscule traces of keratin embedded between the toes, pads, or claws.
+Even if your dog's paws do not show signs of the presence of ringworm, they could potentially still have very miniscule traces of keratin embedded between the hair or skin, toes, pads, or claws.

 In order to keep your dog's feet from making the ringworm on their neck that much worse, treat your dog's feet the same way you do the ringworm on their neck.
 That way, it's impossible for ringworm to travel from feet to neck, or from neck to feet, because you are covering all the bases by treating both locations.
 On a related note, your dog is less likely to transmit the skin condition to other dogs, cats, or people because you are making sure to fight ringworm at every possible spot.